gvolpe/trading/README.md

 ### ScalaJS

-There is also a replica of the ELM application written in Scala using the [Tyrian](https://tyrian.indigoengine.io/) framework.
-You can run it via Nix (requires flakes).
+There is also a replica of the Elm application written in Scala using the [Tyrian](https://tyrian.indigoengine.io/) framework.
+You can run it via Nix as follows (it requires [flakes](https://nixos.wiki/wiki/Flakes)).

 ```console
 $ cd modules/ws-client && nix develop